enku/gbp-ps/README.md

 The environment variables `BUILD_HOST`, `BUILD_NUMBER` and `BUILD_MACHINE` are
 exported into the build container.
 The latest version of the [machines repo](https://github.com/enku/gbp-machines) does this.
-The other environment varialbes come from the [ebuild process](https://wiki.gentoo.org/wiki//etc/portage/bashrc).
+The other environment variables come from the [ebuild process](https://wiki.gentoo.org/wiki//etc/portage/bashrc).

 The contents of the `bashrc` send a GraphQL call to GPB.
 This is done for each